daormar/debasher/doc/design_doc_resident.md

-A relaunched node opens its FIFOs before restoring its checkpoint or replaying its input log (`run()`'s first step, `_open_fifos()`, which `start_threads()` still calls for the ports that are not open yet, so a node driven without `run()` is unchanged).
+A relaunched node opens its FIFOs before restoring its checkpoint or replaying its input log (`run()`'s first step, `_open_fifos()`, which `start_threads()` also calls for the ports that are not open yet, so that a node driven without `run()` opens them too).
 Opening them only later, in `start_threads()`, would put the time spent recovering inside the window in which the crash of a neighbor could destroy what the neighbor had sent it (this is about the channel, not the log; "Input log" covers what a node keeps of its own history).
 What remains of the window is the time to notice the crash (`HEARTBEAT_CHECK_INTERVAL_SECS` when the process is gone) and to start the new process.

 ## The reader-dies direction

-Ghost connections answer the crash of a reader: the writer never sees `BrokenPipeError` (it blocks on backpressure instead, so there is nothing to reopen or resend), and unread data in the pipe survives a reader's crash and relaunch (see "Ghost connections" above).
+Ghost connections answer the crash of a reader: the writer never sees `BrokenPipeError` (it blocks on backpressure instead, so there is nothing to reopen or resend), and unread data in the pipe survives a reader's crash and relaunch (see "Ghost connections").

 `CLOSE` travels only in the direction the data does, from a writer to its readers, so a node that stops reading from one of its inputs sends nothing